tung/ruggrogue/book/game-data.md

 Found in: `src/message.rs`

 Holds the message log that appears in the sidebar in the main gameplay screen.
-It has a maximum capacity of messages, and old messages will be cleared out as new ones are added to it when this capacity is exceeded.
+It has a maximum capacity of messages, and old messages will be cleared out as new ones are added when this capacity is exceeded.

 ### `MonsterTurns`

 Found in: `src/monster.rs`

 A heap that holds the entity IDs of monsters that should be given a turn to act between player turns.
-The heap distributes turns to the monsters nearest to the player first.
+The heap gives turns to monsters nearest to the player first.

 ### `Options`

 Found in: `src/ui.rs`

-Stores the tilesets and zoom settings of the tilegrids that show the map in the main gameplay mode and the user interface as a whole.
+Stores the tilesets and zoom settings of the tile grids that show the map in the main gameplay mode and the user interface as a whole.

 ### `PickUpHint`

 Found in: `src/item.rs`

-A flag that determines whether the game should append a hint of the key to press to pick up items when the player steps over a tile with items in it.
+A flag that determines whether the game should append a hint of the key to press to pick up items when the player steps over one.
 It's set at the start of each new game, and is unset once the player picks up an item.

 ### `PlayerAlive`